emad-elsaid/archlinux/README.md

 ## Declarations:

 Functions the user will run to declare the state of the system like packages to be present, files, services, user, group...etc

+## Utilities:

+Methods for logging and small predicates, technically any ruby method is a utility. calling it executes the code directly instead of declaring a state.